Moero! Top Striker: Overview

 In the early 1990s, Italy's top football league, Serie A, attracted star players from around the world, including Dutch players Ruud Gullit, Marco van Basten, and Frank Rijkaard, German players Lothar Matthäus and Jürgen Klinsmann, and Brazilian player Careca.
-The 1990 FIFA World Cup was held the year before the series aired, creating a vibrant and prosperous sport.
-This work depicts the growth of a japanese boy who travels to Italy to study football, as he encounters and interacts with renowned coaches and rivals.
-The protagonist's teammates are all foreigners, and the entire series is set in Europe, giving it a rich international flavor.
+The 1990 FIFA World Cup was held the year before the series aired.
+This work depicts the growth of a Japanese boy who travels to Italy to study football, as he encounters and interacts with coaches and rivals.
+The protagonist's teammates are all foreigners, and the entire series is set in Europe.

-The series was scheduled to air in France before its japanese broadcast.
-At the request of the french broadcaster, the characters' appearances were not distorted, and their eyes and mouths were depicted small to create a realistic impression.
+The series was scheduled to air in France before its Japanese broadcast.
+At the request of the French broadcaster, the characters' appearances were not distorted, and their eyes and mouths were depicted small to create a realistic impression.

 In South Korea, it was broadcast on SBS TV in 1993 under the title "Football King Shuttori" and became a more popular football anime than "Captain Tsubasa".